Why Brain Breaks for Kids?

 Just head to your trusty search engine and search for “Weird fun facts”, and make up your own false ones.
 Or, check out National Geographic Kids book series Weird But True!

 These are the best brain breaks for kids who are kinesthetic learners.
-I keep a folder in my bookmark that contains short clips from movies of characters dancing, and my students get to imitate them.
+I keep a folder in my bookmarks that contains short clips from movies of characters dancing, and my students get to imitate them.
 I like to keep it fresh with the current kids movies and their interests.
 This one from the movie Ice Age is always a classic!

 I have to split my students into 2 groups for this activity since I have 28 this year!
 I give them a category and they have to put themselves in order.
-Examples: Birthday months, height, shoe size, name in alphabetically order…there are so many you can choose!
+For example, use birthday months, height, shoe size, name in alphabetically order…there are so many you can choose!
 I start easy and they get harder over time as my students get better at them.

 Talk Like A Pirate